arif891/layx/README.md

 ![Layx Social Preview](.github/layx_social_preview.png)

-Layx is a powerful and extensible layout framework designed for modern web development.
+Layx is a powerful and extensible CSS framework designed for modern web development.
 It combines advanced layout capabilities with high customizability, making it ideal for both small and large-scale projects.
 With its modular architecture, Layx offers the flexibility you need to create responsive, scalable, and maintainable web applications.

+ **Main Point:** "Don't write common code ever and ever, write unique code, build unique things."

 > **Note:** Layx is currently in the development stage and available for testing.
 We welcome your feedback and contributions!